mongodb/docs/source/includes/fact-auth-restrictions-array-contents.rst

 .. versionadded:: 3.6

-The ``authenticationRestrictions`` document can contain the following fields:
+The ``authenticationRestrictions`` document can contain *only* the following fields.
+The server throws an error if the ``authenticationRestrictions`` document contains an unrecognized field:

 .. list-table::
    :header-rows: 1